GunnarGriese/gunnargriese.github.io/_posts/2023-08-09-ga4-time-travel-bridging-utc-and-local-timezones.md

 | 2023-07-02 | **2023-07-02** | 24        |
 | 2023-07-03 | 2023-07-03     | 186       |

 As you can see, it appears that the `event_timestamp` of certain events is one day behind the `event_date` for July 2nd.
-This is because the `event_timestamp` is expressed in UTC, while the `event_date` is expressed in the property's timezone.
+Again, this is because the `event_timestamp` is expressed in UTC, while the `event_date` is expressed in the property's timezone.
 As a result, the `event_timestamp` for July 2nd is actually July 1st at 22:00:00 UTC.
 This is because the property's timezone is set to UTC+2 (Denmark/Copenhagen), meaning that the `event_timestamp` is 2 hours behind the `event_date`.
 So, our GA4 events seem to be time travelling, but in reality, it's just a matter of timezone conversion.

 ### The GA4 Timestamp Conversion Process in BigQuery